What do Brett Favre and legacy IT have in common?

-With March Madness™ underway, we thought it might be an opportune time to talk about how sports teams make purchasing decisions they hope will help them win on the court, on the field, and with the fans.
+With March Madness™ in the air, we thought it might be an opportune time to talk about how teams make purchasing decisions.
+Specifically we want to talk about how teams SHOULD be making purchasing decisions.

 The surprising finding?
-That thinking is completely wrong.
+That strategy is completely wrong.

 That’s right.
 According to research by economist Richard Thaler, picking the players with the best stats does not actually create a winning team.
 The same can be said for purchasing the latest and greatest IT equipment or upgrading every few years.

 The goal should be paying for wins, not paying for perceived potential.
 So why – despite the best of intentions – do sports teams and IT teams choose wrong?
 How does this happen?
 And didn’t anyone watch Moneyball?!

 Perceived Value vs. Needed Value

 There’s a reason people love the story of a career quarterback.
 It’s because even though he’s not typically the youngest player on the field, a quarterback can be a reliable asset long after first taking the field.
 Think of the first-round draft of Alex Smith vs. Aaron Rodgers (pick 1 vs. pick 24).

 Smith was a starter for the 49ers, while Rodgers was backup to Brett Favre on the Green Bay Packers.
 The results?
 Even though Smith had youth and dazzling stats on his side, the investment in his skills did not equal the investment in keeping the older Favre as the starter (and having the younger Rodgers play only when needed).
 Smith was ultimately traded and Favre went on to win several Super Bowls.
 And when the time came, the fully trained Rodgers was able to take Favre’s place and lead the Packers to yet another Super Bowl win.